Blocks365/blockchain-vacation/README.md

 - An instance of the Vacation Request application's workflow starts in the Draft state when an Employee creates a new request.
 - The instance transitions to the Pending Approval state when an Employee submits the request.
 - If the manager approves the request, the instance goes to the Approved state
-- If the manager rejects the request, the instance goes to the Rejected state
+- If the manager rejects the request, the instance goes back to the Draft state
-- At any case the employee can cancel the request
+- While a contract is in Draft or Pending Approval state the employee can cancel the request

 How to Run
 ----------